mortela4/awesome-embedded-linux/readme.md

 ## Industry Consortiums and Standards

 - [ASA](https://auto-serdes.org/) - Automotive, in-vehicle communications standard at link&phy-layer, used for hi-speed sensor-data aggregation and video IN/OUT-distribution.
+- [CentOS Automotive](https://sigs.centos.org/automotive/) - CentOS SIG('SpecialInterestsGroup') for automotive.
+- [OpenComputeProject](https://www.opencompute.org) - Cloud and HPC under an opensource umbrella (anything from BMC and bootloaders to cooling and terabit-networking)

 ## Presentations